Railslide/railslide-blog/content/create-gpg-key-with-subkeys.md

 Title: How to create a GPG key with subkeys
-Date: 2017-04-17
+Date: 2017-04-19
 Category: Cryptography
 Tags: GPG, cryptography, howto
 Slug: create-gpg-key-with-subkeys
 Author: Giulia Vergottini
-Summary: A series of posts illustrating how I set my GPG workflow up.
+Summary: A step to step guide for creating a GPG key with subkeys.
 Status: draft

 I wanted to create a GPG key - so far so good.
 The problem is that I also wanted to use GPG on multiple devices, ideally even on my phone.
 I could have - _in theory_ - copied the key over to all the needed machines, but that would have been a terrible ide.
 What if I lose my phone/laptop?
 My key would be compromised and I'd be left with no other choice than revoking it and losing all the previous signatures.